Nekogeekaku/HueControlWithUnity/README.md

  Warning : locate will freeze your ui as currently the code has a thread sleep.
 I plan on changing that as soon as possible.

+Changes in 26 february 2024
+- last opened on 2022.3.20F1 LTS
+- changed some obsolete code on the unitywebrequest

 Changes in 11 February 2024
 I tested with 2022.3.19F1 LTS as requested and it works.